Main menu:

 I should stay in the path.
 Less rolling resistance.
 I could probably pump harder with my head down.
 Could I stay on the path with my head down?
 Fuck no. Have to keep it up at least a little.
 What about pedaling on the ramp?
 Probably never win if I don't.
 I decided to play that one by ear.
 Push off the end like a ski jumper?
 Probably handle that.
 What about the bike?
 I wasn't sure if I could pull my legs up to clear the handle bars.
 According to Newton I should push the bike behind me.
 How the hell could I do that?

 About half way down I noticed I was no longer gaining speed.
 Should I have started closer?
 I was actually getting a bit winded.
 Shit, I had only gone fourty yards.
 Fucking cigarettes.
 I was still pumping hard.
 My eyes focused on the ramp.
 Should I pedal up the ramp?
 Shit, was I even going to hit the ramp?
 When my right pedal went down, the bike pulled a little to the right.
 When the left pedal went down the bike pulled a little to the left.
 The net effect made the ramp appear to be vibrating from side to side.
 Jesus.
 About five feet from the ramp I stopped pedaling.
 The ramp quit vibrating and I hit it square.
-I pushed when I got-to the end of the ramp.
+I pushed when I got-

 I still hadn't decided how to get off the bike and ended up riding it in.
 I was about four feet short of Casey's mark.
 The bike was up to its axels in mud and I sunk to my knees before I freed it.
 I noticed my knees were a little weak when I reached the bank.
 I handed the bike to someone to push up the hill.